junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 But not this time.
 Dean finds his breath hitched and his legs already rushing toward Cas, before his mind catches up.
 His arms wrap around him, his chin sinks into Cas's shoulder, breathing him in.
 Dean closes his eyes, holding the angel tight, thinking, *this is the win of the last battle.
 Cas is back, the world is at peace, everything is normal now.*

-Cas holds him tight too, the night is quiet.
+Cas holds him tight too.
+The night is quiet.
 Dean doesn't go back to sleep that night, nor does Cas.
 They just sit, and stare, and talk.
 And the dawn comes.

 Jack brought him back.
 Cas tells him, after Dean's mind comes back online from the looping chanting of "he's back" and "he's alive."